mobiusdickus/snorlax/README.md

 ## Other features

+- **Flexible scheduling**: Support for both daily windows and cron expressions for more complex scheduling needs
-- **Ingress controller awareness**: Snorlax determines which ingress controller you're running so it can create the correct ingress routes for sleep.
+- **Ingress controller awareness**: Snorlax determines which ingress controller you're running so it can create the correct ingress routes for sleep
 - **Stays awake until next sleep cycle**: If a request is received during the sleep time, the deployment will stay awake until the next sleep cycle
 - **Ignores ELB health checks**: Snorlax ignores health checks from ELBs so that they don't wake up the deployment